 Rights and licensing are the cornerstones of most creative industries.
 In publishing, rights—if they sell, and who they sell to—determine how big an audience a book might win, and its earning potential.
 Will a literary work travel across borders?
 Will it become a film?
 A television show?
 An audiobook?
 These things are determined through rights sales, and there is an army of important professionals, largely working behind the scenes, who make these sales happen.
 At the New York Rights Fair you will meet these professionals—literary agents, scouts, foreign rights associates, film producers, literary managers—and learn how their work is essential to determining what we read, watch and listen to, around the world.

-Over three days, the New York Rights Fair will feature three distinct areas of programming.
+Over three days, the New York Rights Fair will feature four distinct areas of programming.

-We will be joined by industry professionals and experts from around the globe who specialize in both children's and adult propertie.
+We will be joined by industry professionals and experts from around the globe who specialize in both children's and adult properties.